 All employees need to have sufficient knowledge on how to treat minor burns in the workplace and how to care for life-threatening burns until the time a medical expert will arrive and take over.
 They should be able to identify the difference between a minor and fatal burn.

 When discussing the burn hazards in the workplace, is important to stress to the staff that burns can be avoided if everyone is aware of all the potential burn hazards and follow the safety protocols.
 This article outlines the different types of burns that one can sustain at the workplace and how they can be treated.

 The fatality of a burn depends on how many layers of the skin it affects.
 The minor burns only affect the outer layer of the skin.
 Although the burns may be uncomfortable, they don’t pose a major health risk.
 However, deeper burns tend to destroy multiple layers of the skin.
 They pose a significant health hazard and will need immediate medical attention.

 Second-degree burns.
-As opposed to the first degree burns, the second-degree burns usually range from superficial partial-thickness burns with painful blisters to deep partial thickness burns.
+As opposed to the first degree burns, second-degree burns usually range from superficial partial-thickness burns with painful blisters to deep partial-thickness burns.
 Sometimes, the

 second-degree burns may be red and wet or white and very dry depending on the extent of the vascular injury.

 Third-degree burns.
 They are the most severe and may be life-threatening if immediate action isn’t taken.
 Third-degree burns are full-thickness burns that will require skin grafts to heal.
 The thickness indicates the destruction of the skin and the tissue beneath it.

 The Common Types of Burns at the Workplace